William of Auvergne

 Of course, William was also strongly influenced by Christian thinkers.
 In particular, his writings are permeated by the thought of Saint Augustine, whom William refers to as “one of the more noble of Christian thinkers,” if perhaps in a less obvious way than by the thought of Avicenna.
 Indeed, as the list in Valois 1880, 198–206, attests, William employs a remarkable range of sources and must be reckoned one of the most well-read thinkers of his day.

-The focus of the following outline is William's views on metaphysics and the soul, but even within these limits the vast range of his thought has required that many issues in these areas not be treated.
-In a future supplement, William's views on value theory and morality will be addressed.
-Teske's English translations are quoted whenever possible; otherwise, translations are my own.
+The focus of the following outline is William’s views on metaphysics and the soul, but even within these limits the vast range of his thought has required that many issues in these areas not be treated.
+In a future supplement, William’s views on value theory and morality will be addressed.
+Teske’s English translations are quoted whenever possible; otherwise, translations are my own (i.e. N. Lewis’s).

-William also notes that the term “being” (esse) may be used to mean a thing's essence, but this sense of “being” plays a minor role in his thought.
+In the second chapter of On the Trinity, William also notes that the term “being” (esse) may be used to mean a thing’s essence (similar to Avicenna’s esse proprium), but this sense of “being” plays a minor role in his thought.

 William argues that there must be a being by essence; otherwise, no being could be intelligible.
 Thus, if there were just beings by participation, there would have to be either a circle of beings each of which participates in the being of what is prior to it in the circle, with the absurd consequence that a thing would ultimately participate in its own being; or else there would have to be an infinite series of beings, each member of which participates in the being of what is prior in the series.
 But then, for a member of the series—say, A—to be, would be for it to have or participate in the being of B; and for B to be, in turn, would be for it to have or participate in the being of C, and so on.
 But if this were so, the being of no member of the series could be intelligible, since any attempt to spell it out would result in an account of the form: A’s having B’s having C’s having ad infinitum.
 Since being is intelligible, William concludes that there is a being by essence.

-Besides the distinctions between a being and being by participation and a being and being by essence, William mentions sixteen other distinctions, including the distinctions between being of need and being of sufficiency, possible being and being necessary through itself, false being and true being, and flowing being and lasting being.
+Besides the distinctions between being by participation and being by essence, William mentions sixteen other distinctions, including the distinctions between being of need (esse indigentiae) and being of sufficiency (esse sufficientiae), possible being (esse possibile) and being necessary through itself (esse necesse per se ipsum), false and true being, and flowing and lasting being.
 William takes these distinctions to be coextensive with the distinction between being by participation and being by essence.
-Using a form of argument drawn from Avicenna, he argues that given the first member of each distinction, we can prove the existence of the second.
+Using a form of argument drawn from Avicenna, he argues that given the first member of each distinction, we can prove the existence of the second (see On the Trinity, ch.
+6).

-The distinction between possible being and being necessary through itself, which William draws from Avicenna, plays a prominent role in William's thought.
-William's notion of a possible is not that of something that exists in some possible world, but is rather the notion of something whose essence neither requires nor rules out its having being.
+The distinction between possible being (possibile esse) and necessary being through itself (necesse esse per se ipsum), which William draws from Avicenna, plays a prominent role in William’s thought.
+William’s notion of a possible is not that of something that exists in some possible world, but is rather the notion of something whose essence neither requires nor rules out its having being.
 William treats such possibles as in some sense prior to being.
 In the case of those that have being and thus actually exist, he holds that the possible “and its being (esse), which does not belong to it essentially, are really two.
 The one comes to the other and does not fall within its definition or quiddity.
-Being (ens) [i.e., a being] in this way is, therefore, composite and also resolvable into its possibility, or quiddity, and its being (esse)” (Switalski 1976, 44; Wade and Teske, 87).
+Being (ens) [i.e., a being] in this way is, therefore, composite and also resolvable into its possibility, or quiddity, and its being (esse)” (Switalski 1976, 44; Teske and Wade 1989, 87).
 Some commentators see in such remarks the idea that a real or mind-independent distinction obtains between being and essence in possible beings.

 In contrast, the being and essence of a being necessary through itself are not two; such a being does not participate in being but is its being and cannot but exist.